 You and the borrower should agree on a plan for repaying the loan.
-Here are some options:
+For instance, you'll need to decide on the repayment terms and whether you'll require the loan to be secured.

 In an installment payment plan, the borrower makes equal monthly (or yearly) payments for a specified number of months (or years) until the loan is paid off.

-If you will be charging interest, part of each payment goes toward interest and the rest goes toward principal.
-When the borrower makes the last payment, the loan and interest are fully paid.
+If you charge interest, part of each payment goes toward interest, and the rest goes toward the principal.
+The loan and interest are fully paid when the borrower makes the last payment.

-In a secured loan, the borrower pledges property—like a car, computer, or house—as collateral to guarantee payment.
-If the borrower doesn't pay, the lender gets (or can foreclose on) the property.
+In a secured loan, the borrower pledges property, like a car or house, as collateral to guarantee payment.
+If the borrower doesn't pay, the lender gets to take (or can foreclose on) the property.

 Most personal loans are unsecured.
-However, if you do want security for your personal loan—a wise idea if other creditors might get in line ahead of you on the same piece of property—consider what property will be the security and what documents you'll need.
+However, if you want security for a personal loan, consider what property will secure the loan and what documents you'll need.

-To start creating your promissory note, use Nolo's promissory note form.
-You can choose from one of the four types of loans accessible within this form:
+For example, you can create your promissory note with Nolo's promissory note form.
+Choose from the various different types of loans accessible within this form:

 1 | 2